 Q Do you support abolishing the sex offense registry?

 A No, we support reforming it to make it more effective.
-Our position is shared by other major professional organizations and law reform groups such as the Association for the Treatment of Sexual Abusers (ATSA) and the American Law Institute (ALI).
+Our position is shared by other major professional organizations and law reform groups such as the Association for the Treatment and Prevention of Sexual Abuse (ATSA) and the American Law Institute (ALI).
 The failings of the current public registry system are well documented and not controversial in the field.

 Q Do you support abolishing the age of consent?